comp-lin-alg/comp-lin-alg-course/doc/source/L1_preliminaries.rst

    and then forming `A` as the product of `B` and `C`.
 The test script ``test_exercises1.py`` in the ``test`` directory will also test this function.

-   To measure the rank of `A`, we first need to cast it from a numpy array class to a numpy matrix class, and then use the built-in rank function::
+   To measure the rank of `A`, we can use the built-in rank function::

      r = numpy.linalg.matrix_rank(A)